AusClimateService/npcp/reports/phase1/phase1_report.md

 These data will ultimately be submitted to the Coordinated Regional Climate Downscaling Experiment (CORDEX) and will form the basis for much of the climate projection information delivered by NPCP members.

-We used daily timescale temperature and precipitation data from RCM simulations forced by Coupled Model Intercomparsion Project phase 6 (CMIP6; [Eyring et al 2016](https://doi.org/10.5194/gmd-9-1937-2016)) global climate model (GCM) data from the
+The subset of the NPCP CORDEX data we used was the daily timescale temperature and precipitation data from RCM simulations forced by Coupled Model Intercomparsion Project phase 6 (CMIP6; [Eyring et al 2016](https://doi.org/10.5194/gmd-9-1937-2016)) global climate model (GCM) data from the